-Students studying Economics typically find it offers new challenges and different ways of thinking, as popularised by media sources such as Tim Herford's 'Undercover economist'.
-Students should feel comfortable working with data, although there is a minimal mathematical content at A-level.
-Students should be confident writing structured answers to long essay and data response questions.
+Economics is an exciting and relevant subject which blends current and historical affairs with traditional modelling and theory.
+For example, A level Economists are highly informed on issues such as Brexit and the impact of lockdown.
+Students studying Economics typically find it offers new challenges and different ways of thinking, Students should feel comfortable working with data, although there is minimal mathematical content at A-level.
+Students should be confident writing structured answers to long essays and data response questions.

-Students at Judd are stretched to achieve the best that they can.
+Students at Judd are challenged to achieve the best that they can.
 In 2019.
-18 students achieved A\ grades and 30 achieved A grades from a cohort of 67.
+18 students achieved A grades and 30 achieved A grades from a cohort of 67.
 The value added scores were high and positive.
-The department has an excellent record of Oxbridge entry with students gaining places to read PPE and pure Economics.
-Students are encouraged to engage with the learning programmes of institutions such as the London School of Economics and Chatham House and attend their open lectures.
+The department has an excellent record of sending students to prestigious universities, gaining places to read PPE and pure Economics.
+Students are encouraged to engage with the learning programmes of institutions such as the London School of Economics and Chatham House by attending their open lectures.
 Students run their own Economics, Politics and Current Affairs Society which is very well attended.
-This year, we were pleased to welcome amongst others, the former Chief \Magistrate for England and Wales The department enters students in a number of competitions each year such as the Royal Economic Societies annual essay competition.
+This year, we collectively attended lectures given by Hugh Pym, Francis O'Grady, Tim Harford, Vicy Price and others The department frequently secures prizes in a number of competitions , including the LSE's essay writing competition.